Annapolis Integrative Medicine

 Alcohol and tobacco use are clearly associated with increased risks of certain cancers.
 But other dietary influences such as saturated and trans fats and other environmental exposures can cause cancer.

-Eat lots of vegetables and fruits (of different colors), limit meat and dairy, exercise regularly.
+1. Eat lots of vegetables and fruits (of different colors), limit meat and dairy, exercise regularly.
 Don’t smoke (or quit if you do) and limit your alcohol intake.
-And regular skin exams, breast exams and imaging, and colonoscopies can help reduce the incidence of three of the most common cancers.